-Further, in February 2018, OMB issued guidance for agencies to implement the MGT Act.
-30 The guidance was intended to provide agencies additional information regarding the Technology Modernization Fund, and the administration and funding of the related IT working capital funds.
-Specifically, the guidance allowed agencies to begin submitting initial project proposals for modernization on February 27, 2018.
-In addition, in accordance with the MGT Act, the guidance provides details regarding a Technology Modernization Board, which is to consist of (1) the Federal CIO; (2) a senior official from the General Services Administration; (3) a member of DHS's National Protection and Program Directorate; and (4) four federal employees with technical expertise in IT development, financial management, cybersecurity and privacy, and acquisition, appointed by the Director of OMB.
+Further, in February 2018, OMB issued guidance for agencies on implementing the MGT Act.29 The guidance was intended to provide agencies additional information regarding the Technology Modernization Fund, and the administration and funding of the related IT working capital funds.
+Specifically, the guidance encouraged agencies to begin submitting initial project proposals for modernization on February 27, 2018.
+In addition, in accordance with the MGT Act, the guidance provides details regarding a Technology Modernization Board, which is to consist of (1) the Federal CIO; (2) a senior IT official from the General Services Administration; (3) a member of DHS's National Protection and Program Directorate;30 and (4) four federal employees with technical expertise in IT development, financial management, cybersecurity and privacy, and acquisition, appointed by the Director of OMB.

-FISMA Establishes Responsibilities for Agencies to Address Federal Cybersecurity Congress and the President enacted the Federal Information Security Modernization Act of 2014 (FISMA)31 to improve federal cybersecurity and clarify government-wide responsibilities.
-The act addresses the increasing sophistication of cybersecurity attacks, promotes the use of automated security tools with the ability to continuously monitor and diagnose the security posture of federal agencies, and provides for improved oversight of federal agencies' information security programs.
+FISMA Establishes Responsibilities for Agencies to Address Federal Cybersecurity

+Congress and the President enacted the Federal Information Security Modernization Act of 2014 (FISMA) to improve federal cybersecurity and clarify government-wide responsibilities.31 The act addresses the increasing sophistication of cybersecurity attacks, promotes the use of automated security tools with the ability to continuously monitor and diagnose the security posture of federal agencies, and provides for improved oversight of federal agencies' information security programs.
+Toward this end, the act clarifies and assigns specific responsibilities to entities such as OMB, DHS, and the federal agencies.
+Table 1 describes a selection of the OMB, DHS, and agency responsibilities.